Yolinux.com

 attempt is made to store new or updated rows according to their index

-When a table is clustered, PostgreSQL remembers which index it was
+When a table is clustered, PostgreSQL remembers on which index it was

-clustered by.
-The form CLUSTER tablename reclusters the table using the
+clustered.
+The form CLUSTER tablename reclusters the table on the same

 When a table is being clustered, an ACCESS EXCLUSIVE lock is acquired